Blood and Lace: Filming

+Music

-Given the film's minuscule budget, the filmmakers utilized music and sound effects from free library archives, resulting in compositions and sonic elements reminiscent of 1950s and '60s horror and monster movies.
-The film bore the working title The Blood Secret, which appears on its original print.
-It was, however, changed to Blood and Lace upon its theatrical release.
+Given the film's minuscule budget, the filmmakers utilized music and sound effects from free library archives, resulting in compositions and sonic elements reminiscent of 1950s and 1960s horror and monster movies.

 Release

+In December 1970, it was announced that American International Pictures had acquired the film for distribution.
+Blood and Lace opened at the McVicker's Theater in Chicago on February 12, 1971, before screening in Knoxville, Tennessee on March 3, 1971.
+It showed at drive-ins in Kansas City, Missouri the weekend of March 5, 1971, and in Phoenix, Arizona theaters in early March.